IABTechLab/uid2docs/README.md

 ## Workflows

-The following table lists four key workflows in the UID2 system and provides links to the respective integration guides, which include specific diagrams, integration steps, FAQs, and other relevant information for each workflow.
+The following table lists four key workflows in the UID2 framework and provides links to the respective integration guides, which include specific diagrams, integration steps, FAQs, and other relevant information for each workflow.

 | Workflow | Intended Primary Participants | Integration Guide |
 | :--- | :--- | :--- |